 It may surprise you to learn that Tata Motors have been part of the Indian automotive landscape for over 70 years.
 For most of that time, Ratan Tata’s motor business concentrated on the commercial field, before becoming famous for the Nano, billed as the World’s cheapest car.
 But they are probably best known for their surprising (and lucrative) 2008 acquisition of what became Jaguar Land Rover.

-In its two and a half decades in the passenger car business, Tata have been predominantly a domestic player, but as the Indian car market has grown both in size and relative sophistication, Tata, in conjunction with its design and engineering satellites in both the UK and Italy, has reshaped its domestic offerings to compete with the big names.
+In its two and a half decades in the passenger car business, Tata have been predominantly a domestic player, but as the Indian car market has grown both in size and relative sophistication, Tata, in conjunction with its design and engineering satellites (not to mention independent partners) in both the UK and Italy, has reshaped its domestic offerings to compete with the big names.